gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 This function creates the Security Context by validating the received access token against credentials put into the application's environment via the UAA service binding.

 Usually, the received token must be intended for the current application.
 More clearly, the OAuth client id in the access token needs to be equal to the OAuth client id of the application (from the application's environment).

-However, there are some use cases, when a "foreign" token could be accepted although it was not intended for the current application.
-If you want to enable other applications calling your application backend directly, you can specify in your xs-security.json file an access control list (ACL) entry and declare which OAuth client from which Identity Zone may call your backend.

 Parameters: